To use radar profiles your device must be running firmware version 10.11 or later. Go to axis.com to update your firmware.

 Unwanted vehicles on a closed road

 A small road out to an old quarry has been closed, however, reports of vehicles driving on the road have resulted in authorities installing a security radar in the Road monitoring profile.
 The radar is mounted alongside the road and covers the entire width of the road.
-Whenever a vehicle enters the include zone, it triggers a flashing beacon that warns drivers to leave the road.
+Whenever a vehicle enters the scenario, it triggers a flashing beacon that warns drivers to leave the road.
 It also sends a message to the security team so that they can dispatch a unit if needed.

 Speed awareness on the road